 Our next-door neighbor’s Rhododendron bush.

-The image on the bottom is a fusion of three photographs.
+The image below is a fusion of three photographs.
 I placed my camera on one of the pavilion’s banisters.
 Using manual settings, I took one image correctly exposed.
 The second image was taken with an exposure value of +2; and the third image was taken with an exposure value of -2.
 I used f/22 for all three images and an ISO of 200 (the lowest ISO that my Olympus OM-D E-M5 is capable of.
 I used a program called Photomatix to fuse the three images together.
 I used Nik Color Efex Pro 4‘s detail extractor and tonal contrast filters to enhance the fused image.

 I went on a 3-mile bicycle ride this afternoon.
 I took the Warren-North Warren Bike/Hike Trail from our house in North Warren to Morck Park in Warren and then back home.
 I rode to Morck Park alone; however, I had company for the ride back.
 Bob rode his bicycle into work this morning, which is a 3-mile ride from our house.
 I surprised Bob by meeting him at Morck Park.
 We rode home together.